kesal-us/Simple_Chatbot/README.md

 # Simple GenAI Chatbot with LangChain and Streamlit

 This project is a simple, web-based chatbot built using Python.
-It leverages the power of Google's Gemini Pro model through the LangChain framework and provides an interactive user interface with Streamlit.
+It leverages the power of Google's Gemini model through the LangChain framework and provides an interactive user interface with Streamlit.

 ## Features